CoolNiteYT/Fortnite-Builds/README.md

-These builds have come from :
+Some of these builds have come from :

-[simplyblk Fortnite Builds repo](https://github.com/simplyblk/Fortnitebuilds) [notsamicc Fortnite Builds repo](https://github.com/notsamicc/Fortnite-Builds) Some have been uploaded by me, or other people
+[simplyblk Fortnite Builds repo](https://github.com/simplyblk/Fortnitebuilds)

+[notsamicc Fortnite Builds repo](https://github.com/notsamicc/Fortnite-Builds)

+The others have been uploaded either by me or by someone else

 # Before Battle Royale
 OT6.5 : https://cdn.fnbuilds.services/OT0.6.5.zip